 If You Still Need to Pay Part of the Price

 A partial rebate can still be worth using if it moves the bike into a realistic budget.
 The best value is usually not the cheapest bike after discount.
-It is the bike that qualifies for the program, fits the route, can be serviced, and does not create an expensive repair problem later.
+It is the bike that qualifies for the program, fits your route, can be serviced, and does not create an expensive battery or repair problem later.

 Do not assume any specific bike qualifies for a local incentive until you read the current program rules.
 Eligibility can depend on retailer participation, purchase location, safety standards, e-bike class, battery requirements, price caps, income rules, and paperwork timing.